Let’s face it, meat is resource

 - Rich in diversity; often increasing over time.

-- Intact nutrient cycles that largely stays on site.
+- Intact nutrient cycles that largely stay on site.

 - Functioning at multiple levels; the end of each process becomes the beginning of another.

 This is, of course, an over simplification to prove a point.
-In reality animals perform many crucial services for the plants within the systems.
-I would never advocate the removal of such an integral part of the ecosystem nor am I advocating meat only diets.
-In fact, as Chef Dan Barber put it in his 2010 TED Talk, How I Fell In Love With A Fish, a sustainable farm should ”measures its success by the success of its predators” (top trophic levels).
+In reality animals also perform many crucial services for plant and I would never advocate the removal of such an integral part of the ecosystem nor am I advocating meat only diets.
+In fact, as Chef Dan Barber put it in his 2010 TED Talk, How I Fell In Love With A Fish, a sustainable farm should “measures its success by the success of its predators” (top trophic levels).

-The key is in recognizing the amazing (and free) services that animals can provide to plant production.
-Consider the role of a large herbivore living in a forest; they consume vegetation, and thus, redistributes seeds, prune back branches, rut up patches of earth, redistribute nutrients in the form of manure, and act as a water reservoirs (72% water) slowing its flow downstream.
-What I’m advocating for is the restructuring of our current agricultural systems in such a way that they behave more like ecosystems.
-While taking my permaculture design certificate (PDC) my instructor, Jesse Lemieux, recalled a story from when he had worked at an apple orchard picking up fallen fruit to maintain tidiness and to stop the spread of diseases.
-A laborious job, Jesse had proposed the introduction of some pigs to the orchards, as pigs would happily roam the property consuming fruit, drastically reducing work, labour, and fruit born diseases while offering the additional yields of manure and pork to the farmers.
+The key is recognizing the amazing (and free) services that animals can contribute to plant production.
+Consider the role of a large herbivore living in a forest; they consume vegetation, redistribute seeds, prune back branches, rut up patches of earth, redistribute nutrients (manure), and act as a water reservoirs (72% water).
+What I’m advocating for is the restructuring of our current agricultural systems in such a way that they behave like ecosystems.
+While taking my permaculture design certificate (PDC) my instructor, Jesse Lemieux, recalled a story from when he had worked at an apple orchard.
+As I recall it, one of Jesse’s least favourite chores was picking up fallen apples.
+Obviously frustrated with this never-ending task, Jesse proposed introducing pigs to the orchards, as pigs would happily consume the fallen fruit on site, drastically reducing labour while simultaneously offering the additional yields of manure and pork.
 Unfortunately, I don’t believe that his advice was ever taken.
-In this example, the addition of pigs has a net positive effect on the farm while requiring few new resources and turning a “waste” product into a yield; pork.
+As this example illustrates, the addition of pigs has a net positive effect on the farm while reducing inputs (labour) and turning “waste” products into a yields (manure and pork).*

 Agricultural systems that mimic and adopt the patterns and principals of ecology could create mutually beneficial polycultures of plants and animal species.
 The goal then is to create agriculturally productive ecosystems; systems in which animals play integral roles in increasing productivity.
-In this system, farmers benefit by increasing the health and strength of their trophic pyramid and then harvesting “slices” as abundance permits.
+In these systems, farmers would benefit from increasing the health of their farms trophic pyramids and by harvesting “slices” of plants and animals as abundance permits.

 Harvesting is done in such a way that ensures that the system remains intact for future production.
 In this system harvesting plants from the base of the system must be accompanied by a proportional harvest of the animals that depend on this base; if not, the system will be out of balance and correct itself.

 So, is eating meat ethical?
-Well… I don’t think that it’s unethical; depending on the system from which it’s been derived.
-Under the current agricultural system, let’s face it, there are issues.
+Well… I don’t think that it is unethical.
+The deciding factor probably depends on the system from which it was derived.
+Under the current agricultural system, let us face it, there are issues.
 Though, under an ecological model eating meat is justified (even ethical) if it helps maintain a balanced trophic level pyramid.
-I personally feel that vegetarianism is a perfectly normal reaction to a misguided agricultural system that’s particularly bad at producing meat and that it’s the system (not the meat) that we should be trying to avoid.
-By now, though, you’ve probably realized that this article has more to do with a need to move towards ecologically inspired agricultural systems than it has to do with meat… see what I did there?
+I personally feel that vegetarianism is a perfectly normal reaction to a misguided agricultural system that is particularly bad at producing meat and that it is the system (not the meat) that we should be trying to avoid.
+By now, you have probably realized that this article has more to do with a need to move towards ecologically inspired agricultural systems than it has to do with meat… see what I did there?